GST/HST Credit and Climate Action Incentive Payment

 Direct deposit

-Direct deposit is a fast, convenient, reliable, and secure way to get your CRA payments directly into your account at a financial institution in Canada.
+Direct deposit is a fast, convenient, and secure way to receive your CRA payments directly in your account at a financial institution in Canada.
 For more information and ways to enrol, go to Direct deposit or contact your financial institution.

 Forms and publications

-The CRA encourages filing your return electronically.
+The CRA encourages you to file your return electronically.
 If you need a paper version of the CRA's forms and publications, go to Forms and publications or call 1-800-959-8281.

 Electronic mailing lists

-The CRA can notify you by email when new information on a subject of interest to you is available on the website.
+The CRA can send you an email when new information on a subject of interest to you is available on the website.
 To subscribe to the electronic mailing lists, go to Electronic mailing lists.

 Tax Information Phone Service (TIPS)